DuPage County Rape Defense Lawyer

 • Date rape or acquaintance rape

-• Rape including aggravating circumstances.
+• Rape, including aggravating factors.

 What Is Considered Rape in Illinois?